skyvers/Aged-care/tutorial/chapter2.md

 - You can see your document on screen.

-- Next, create documents for Facility and Assessments same as resident and click on arrow to add attributes for each document
+- Next, create documents for Facility and Assessment same as Resident and click on arrow to add attributes for each document

   ![Documents and attributes](../doc_src_img/chapter1/5.jpg "Documents and attributes")